bibinpmichael/HTML-and-CSS-Digital-Art-Gallery-Site/README.md

 # HTML-and-CSS-BBC-Newspage-Clone

 ## Description
-A simple HTML and CSS clone of a BBC-style newspage with a clean, structured layout.
+A simple HTML and CSS digital art gallery website with a clean, structured layout.

 ## Live Preview
 Visit [Hidden Shadows Live Preview](https://html-and-css-digital-art-gallery-site.netlify.app/) to see the site in action.